virtualsquare/virtualsquare.github.io/tutorials/vde_ns.md

 Note: `vdens` starts a shell unless otherwise instructed.
 As clearly stated in the man page trailing arguments in the command line can be used to run a specific program in the namespace.

+Warning: due to a limitation of [glibc](/vbetter/vresolvconf.md), the IP address of the server for name resolution (DNS server) cannot be configured by a user, the systemwide definition is in the file `/etc/resolv/conf`.
+Using virtual networks the addresses in `/etc/resolv.conf` can be undefined (e.g. 127.0.0.1) or unreachable. `vdens` provides two options `-R` and `-r` to solve this problem.
+For example use `-R 80.80.80.80` to define 80.80.80.80 as the DNS server.
+This option uses a mount namespace and a file bind mount to redefine the contents of `/etc/resolv.conf`.

 ## Scenario: two vdens and a switch

 ![two vdens + switch](pictures/vde_2vdens_sw.png)